UKHackspaceFoundation/foundation/telegramNotes.md

 We wrote a definition that included all existing hackspaces, I need to dig it out along with everything else.
-Not exact, but it was something like: Must be not­for­profit, must by member owned­and governed under a one­memberone­vote system, must actually describe itself as a hackspace or hackerspace but doesn't have to have that in the name.
+Not exact, but it was something like: Must be notÂ­forÂ­profit, must by member ownedÂ­and governed under a oneÂ­memberoneÂ­vote system, must actually describe itself as a hackspace or hackerspace but doesn't have to have that in the name.
 My point being that they themselves have to describe